 He seemed to think it over, then shook his head.
 “I don’t think I should.”

-Jordan moved closer to the fence until her chest was up against it.
+Jordan stepped closer to the fence until her chest was against it.
 With the hand that didn’t hold her camera, she put her fingers through the links and held on.
 “Why not?
 What man wouldn’t want a couple of female models posing with him?”
-Her gaze ran over his hard body as she continued.
+She slid her gaze over his hard body as she continued.
 “They’d run their hands all over you.”
-Really getting into what was basically her fantasy, she said in a breathier voice, “They’d press up against you while they let you hold them.
+Really getting into what was basically her fantasy, she said in a breathier voice, “They’d press along you while they let you hold them.
 Maybe they’d even give you a kiss, just for the camera, of course.”

 She snapped out of her daydream when his fingers closed over hers.
-He’d moved even closer while she’d spoken and now stood clutching the fence where she did, gazing at her with such longing that it made her breath freeze in her lungs.
+He’d moved even closer while she’d spoken and now clutched the fence where she did, gazing at her with such longing it made her breath freeze in her lungs.

-“And what else would they do to me?” he asked, his gaze latching onto hers.
+“What else would they do to me?” he asked, his gaze latching on to hers.

 Jordan sucked in a big breath.
-“Maybe they would run their fingers through your hair, just to see how soft it is.”
+“Maybe they’d run their fingers through your hair, just to see how soft it is.”

 “Mmm, I’d like that.
-And would I get to touch them in return?”
+Would I get to touch them in return?”

 She licked her suddenly dry lips, drawing his gaze to her mouth.
 “There has to be some touching when you pose with them.
 It can’t be helped.”

-Leaning in so his chest brushed against hers—the fence the only thing between them—he started to lower his head as she brought her face up.
-Their foreheads bumped into the cold metal of the chain-link at the same time, causing them both to jerk back.
+Leaning in so his chest brushed against hers—the fence the only thing between them—he lowered his head as she brought her face up.
+Their foreheads bumped into the cold metal of the chain-link at the same time, causing them to jerk back.
 He let go of her fingers and moved away.
-Jordan watched his chest rapidly rise and fall.
+His chest rapidly rose and fell.
 Had he just been about ready to kiss her?
 Could he really be interested?

-Obviously what had just passed between them hadn’t affected him nearly as much as it had her.
-He was frowning again.
+Obviously, what had just passed between them hadn’t affected him nearly as much as it had her.
+He frowned again.
 “You’ll still model for me, right?”
-He shook his head, then turned his back toward her and started to walk away.
+He shook his head, then turned his back toward her and walked away.
 Before he made it into the warehouse, she shouted, “You have my card if you change your mind.”

-Once he disappeared from sight, Jordan put her camera back in her camera bag and headed to her car.
+Once he disappeared from sight, Jordan put her camera into her camera bag and headed to her car.
 That really had gone well.
 She hadn’t even had a chance to find out what his name was.
-After she got in her car, she continued on her search for a location for her next photo shoot.
-Hopefully he would think her offer over and call.
+After she got into her car, she continued on her search for a location for her next photo shoot.
+Hopefully, he’d think her offer over and call.
 If he didn’t, she always had the pictures she’d taken of him to remind her of their little encounter.

 5 Stars: This series just gets better and better!
 The characters are still engaging, and the women especially play a larger role in this story, bringing in a bit of a new element—it feels more and more like a family, which adds a nice dimension to the characters.--Stacey, Manic Readers